Dare Bioscience Inc. [DARE] is 49.25% higher this YTD. Is it still time to buy?

 This marks the first FDA-approved product in Daré’s portfolio of potential first in category development candidates .

-Over the last 12 months, DARE stock rose by 43.88%.
-The one-year Dare Bioscience Inc. stock forecast points to a potential upside of 63.64.
-The average equity rating for DARE stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $158.42 million, with 70.78 million shares outstanding and 68.86 million shares in the current float.
-Compared to the average trading volume of 5.17M shares, DARE stock reached a trading volume of 8529119 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.40M shares, DARE reached a trading volume of 4143284 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Reflecting on the efficiency of the workforce at the company, Dare Bioscience Inc. [DARE] managed to generate an average of -$1,191,337 per employee.Dare Bioscience Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 3.00 and a Current Ratio set at 3.00.